Isotretinoin (Accutane) Dose Calculator

 Methodology

-This worksheet multiplies body weight by the selected cumulative-dose target, compares that target with the dose already taken, and converts the remaining milligrams into estimated remaining days at the current daily dose.
+This worksheet multiplies body weight by the selected cumulative-dose target, compares that target with the dose already taken, and converts the remaining milligrams into estimated remaining days at the entered daily dose.
 It is a treatment-planning aid, not a dosing order or a safety protocol.

 Sources